False Memory Syndrome and Ritual Satanic Abuse

 SETTING A BROKEN BONE AND LANCING A WOUND.

 [This has proven to be a useful metaphor in preparing a victim of trauma for the painful abreactive work of reliving a past event.]
 The work that we have to do is very much like what must happen after a child breaks her leg, or an adult has a painful, infected wound that must be lanced.
 The physician doesn`t want to cause the patient pain. but he/she knows that if he/she doesn`t set the bone or lance the wound, the patient will continue to hurt for even longer, and will remain disabled and never recover properly and normally.
-It`s hard and painful for the physician to do that procedure and create pain through setting that bone or lancing that wound.
+It`s hard and painful for the physician to do that procedure and create pain by setting that bone or lancing that wound.
 But it`s an act of caring, that allows healing to take place.
 And this process of facing painful memories and feelings from the past will be painful for a short time, just like setting a bone.
 But, then you won’t have to continue hurting from what happened and healing can finally take place.

 Surely, I am not the only one who can see this for what it really is?